puiu91/MultiSelectLite/README.md

 * the dropdown items list is set to a height of 300px by default, but if you have only a few items to select from, then it is better to set the height to auto - you can make the change in the CSS ```ul#MultiSelectLite-Dropdown ```

 ## Browser Support
-IE9+ and all modern browsers.
+IE9+ and presumably all modern browsers.
 Not tested on mobile devices.

 ## Demo ##